datastax/simulacron/doc/java_api/README.md

 * `writeFailure(Consistencylevel cl, int required, int blockFor, Map failureReasonByEndpoint, WriteType writeType)`: A write failure error.
 * `writeTimeout(ConsistencyLevel cl, int received, int blockFor, WriteType writeType)`: A write timeout error.
+* `void_()`: A 'void' result, which is the same result as having no prime, but is useful if you want to configure delays.

 In addition, you may simply not provide a `then`.
 This indicates to simulacron to not respond to the given request.